 GEAR CHECK – Riders must complete a gear check no earlier than 15 min before EACH test.
 Failure to do so may incur elimination.

 WARM UP / LUNGING / ISOLATION AREA – It is preferred that warm up occur in either the external sand arena, or on the grassed non-competition area within the main arena at Cobargo Showground.
 If the event is scheduled at Bemboka Showground the warm up area is opposite the entry gate to the main arena.
-Please be aware of group riding rules when more than one horse is in a warm up area (these can be found on in the EA dressage Rulebook Section 11.10.2).
-Lunging is only allowed in the sand arena or within the main showground, but can be done anywhere else on the grounds.
+Please be aware of group riding rules when more than one horse is in a warm up area (these can be found in the EA dressage Rulebook Annex J.10.2).
+Lunging is NOT allowed in the sand arena or within the main showground, but can be done anywhere else on the grounds.
 Please stay away from the signed Isolation Area, as this is reserved for any horse that should become ill on the day.

 COMPETITION AREA – Competitors are not allowed to enter the designated competition area unless they are next to be judged and the rider competing before them has completed their final salute to the judge.
 Any competitor that enters an arena other than for the purpose of being judged will be eliminated.